We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Shipping is discreet, with tests delivered in generic packaging.
-Users can choose between standard shipping, which takes around 5 business days, or express delivery, which takes 1–2 business days and requires a signature.
+LetsGetChecked claims that shipping is discreet, with tests delivered in generic packaging.
+Users can choose between standard shipping, which takes around 5 business days or express delivery, which takes 1–2 business days and requires a signature.

 LetGetChecked currently ships products to the U.S., U.K., Ireland, and Canada.

 It does not ship to the following U.S. areas: